Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/22 - Command Line (Unix)/README.md

 **Skill Description**
 ----------
-The Fellow knows how to create directories, move to a different directory, copy files, list directory contents, and execute commands with parameters, pipe and redirect.
+The Fellow knows how to create directories, move to a different directory, copy files, list directory contents, execute commands with parameters, pipe and redirect.

 **Output**
 ----------
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. A shell script that creates directories, moves to a different directory, copies files, lists directory contents, executes commands with parameters, pipes and redirects input
+1. A shell script that creates directories, moves to a different directories, copies files, lists directory contents, executes commands with parameters, pipes and redirects input

 **Objectives**